friflo/ECS-wiki/docs/batch.md

 ```

 *Terminology*
-- A **Batch** combines multiple component changes in a single operation.
+- A **Batch** combines multiple component changes in a single operation on the same entity.
-- A **Bulk** operation performance the same operation for multiple entities.
+- A **Bulk** operation performance the same operation on multiple entities.

 # Create entities